vedantvakharia/Jarvis/source/content/C/Dynamic Memory Allocation.md

 ```

 3. Delete nodes from a linked list  -
-	1. Delete the ith node
+	1. Delete the ith node -
+	2. Delete the 1st node -
+	3. Delete the last node -
 4.